-Lefty politicians have their own vision of Utopia, and it excludes capitalists like Mr. Soichiro Fukutake.
+Lefty politicians have their own visions of Utopia, and it excludes capitalists like Mr. Soichiro Fukutake.
 Capitalism is good, Fukutake believes, except for the fact that too many people serve it, and it benefits too few.
-Capitalism has served him exceedingly well as the owner of Berlitz Language schools and 275 nursing homes.
-He has left his home land because “Japanese capitalism is excessively materialistic, consumerist”.
+It has served him exceedingly well as the owner of Berlitz Language schools and 275 nursing homes.
+He left his home land because “Japanese capitalism is excessively materialistic, consumerist”.
 While he resides in New Zealand today, he has a vision for Japan as well as the resources to construct it.

-Following the museums opening, the island went nuts.
+The island wen nuts, following the museums opening.
 The public bathhouse got new art work and ceiling painting by world class artist Shinro Ohtake.
 The village Art House Project converted half a dozen homes into avant-garde exhibits.
 How avant can you get?
 Try Minamidera “Back Side of the Moon” house.
 We entered the house and sat in pitch black silence for 5 minutes.
-Then we were instructed to feel our way along to a huge wall with only a hint of light images.
+Then we felt our way along to a huge wall with only a hint of light images.

-During the process you not only engaging with the art works but also sense the layers of time and history interwoven in the community.
+During the process you not only engage with the art work but also sense the layers of time and history interwoven into the community.
 You feel the emotional support these buildings provided to the local people’s lives.
 Art viewing this way, the tourist brochure continues, acts as a catalyst for interaction between visitors and local residents.
-The Project has evolved into a new model of community, characterized by positive interaction between urban and rural, young and old, resident and visitor.
+The Project has evolved into a new model of community.
+Henceforth, characterized by positive interaction between urban and rural, young and old, resident and visitor.

 You may judge it harshly and ridicule the concept as a pretentious, inaccessible waste of resources.
 However, on a bright summer day in high season, thousands flock to this Art Shangri la and bring a prosperous renaissance to the old town.
 Do these visitors see the dawning of a innovative post industrial culture?
 A futuristic Kyoto?